-- Get a KONNWEI / Maxiscan KW902.
+- For Android: Get a KONNWEI / Maxiscan KW902.
 Others may work, most do not.
 Especially the 5 Euro blue ones usually do not.
 We have not noticed different firmware versions in the KW902′s, so as of now it is a safe bet.
 The advice came from the LeafSpy guys by the way, so it’s not just us, we are simply endorsing that advice, based on our own experience.
 Here is the quote from the people who build the LeafSpy app:

 Due to a recent cost reduction (and feature reduction) many of the cheap ELM327 OBD-II Bluetooth adapters from Asia no longer work with the Leaf and report themselves to be version 2.1.
 The only one currently recommended is the Bluetooth Konnwei KW902 which still supports all the needed ELM commands to communicate with the Leaf.

 - For iOS: Get a KONNWEI (Wifi, see below), LeLink BLE or VGate BLE

 - The Maxiscan KW902 and the OBDII 2 KW902 Scan Auto Scanner look the same, are probably identical inside and also work.

 - Note that the KONNWEI’s are sold with Bluetooth or Wifi connectivity.
 The current Android application only supports Bluetooth.
 The iOS version only supports WiFi.
 We are considering adding BLE support on Android which should work on all phones.